89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Cold

-When using cold outreach to determine whether your prospective, past, or present customers need help from your solution, it’s best to use cold subject lines that resonate most with their critical pain points.
+When reaching out to potential customers, use subject lines that solve their main problems and grab their attention.
 That way, you’re getting straight to the point and hopefully intriguing them.

 For example: [Number] tips for [pain point]